 In 1949, the Oscars were held for the only time at the Academy Award Theatre.
-According to the Academy’s website, the ceremony was moved from the Shrine Auditorium to the Academy’s own theatre “primarily because the major Hollywood studios had withdrawn their financial support in order to address rumors that they had been trying to influence voters.”
+According to the Academy’s website, the ceremony was moved from the Shrine Auditorium to the Academy’s own theater “primarily because the major Hollywood studios had withdrawn their financial support in order to address rumors that they had been trying to influence voters.”

 The 21st Academy Awards featured a number of firsts.
 Hamlet became the first non-Hollywood production to win Best Picture, and Hamlet director and star Laurence Olivier became the first person to direct himself in an Oscar-winning performance.
 John Huston (Best Director, The Treasure of the Sierra Madre) directed two Oscar-winning performances in the same year for two different films: his father Walter Huston in The Treasure of the Sierra Madre, and Claire Trevor for Key Largo.
 Jane Wyman became the first actor since the silent era to win an Oscar for a performance with no lines.
 It was also the debut of the award for Best Costume Design.

 In 1950, the Academy Awards were held for the first time at the Pantages Theatre in Hollywood.
-Located at the iconic intersection of Hollywood and Vine, the Pantages Theatre was designed by architect B. Marcus Priteca and was the last theatre built by vaudeville impresario Alexander Pantages.
+Located at the iconic intersection of Hollywood and Vine, the Pantages Theatre was designed by architect B. Marcus Priteca and was the last theater built by vaudeville impresario Alexander Pantages.
 The landmark Art Deco theater opened in 1930 as part of the Pantages Theatre Circuit.

 The 25th Academy Awards ceremony was held in 1953 at the Pantages Theatre in Hollywood and the now-demolished NBC International Theatre in New York City.
-It was the first time the Academy Awards were televised, and it was the first Oscar ceremony that took place in Hollywood and New York City simultaneously.
-In one of the all-time Oscar upsets, the heavily-favored High Noon lost the Best Picture award to Cecil B. DeMille's The Greatest Show on Earth.
+It was the first time the Academy Awards were televised, and it was the first Oscars ceremony that took place in Hollywood and New York City simultaneously.
+In one of the all-time upsets, the heavily favored High Noon lost the Best Picture award to Cecil B. DeMille's The Greatest Show on Earth.
 The Bad and the Beautiful won five awards that night, the most wins ever for a film not nominated for Best Picture.